We are pleased to announce Dr Kylie Boltin as the Fryer Library’s Creative Writing Fellow for 2021.

 Kylie’s Creative Writing Fellowship will enable her to write a novel to be titled Snakebite.
 This detective auto-fiction is based on a true story.
 The development of the manuscript relies on access to collections in the Fryer Library and the Otto Hirschfeld Memorial Collection.

-The Creative Writing Fellowship provides an emerging Australian author with the opportunity to develop a new work of creative writing, drawing on the special collections of the Fryer Library as inspiration for a novel, play, collection of short stories, a book of poems, novella, or associated creative work.
+The 2024 Creative Writing Fellowship provides an early career Australian author with the opportunity to write a new creative work using the special collections in the Fryer Library.

 The Fellowship is offered with the generous support of the Copyright Agency Cultural Fund and library donors.